SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 The Steeltoe Heap dump endpoint can be used to generate and download a mini-dump of your application.
 The mini-dump can then be read into Visual Studio for analysis.

 > Note: At this time, dumps are only possible on the Windows operating system.
 When integrating with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html) you will not have the ability to obtain dumps from apps running in Linux cells.
+Also, the heap dump filename used by the Pivotal Apps Manager will end with the extension `.hprof` instead of the expected `.dmp` extension.
+This may cause problems when opening the dump with Visual Studio or some other diagnostic tool.
+This issue will be fixed in a future release of the Apps Manager and as a workaround you can simply rename the file to use the `.dmp` extension.

 #### 1.2.8.1 Settings